Workflows and Change Management: How to Do It Right

 But even when the new cloud software is easy to learn and use, there will be a period of transition when older workflows need to be modified to accommodate the changes.
 Sometimes these changes are easy, like when cloud software eliminates the need to make local backups on hard drives every day.
 Even so, the entirety of a process undergoing change should be examined closely for signs of difficulty, so those difficulties can be addressed right away.
 Doing this requires intimate understanding of workflows.

 Reporting Features Help Identify Lessons Learned

 Companies that invest in major changes want to know that those changes were worthwhile and to understand the return on their investment.
 When workflows change, the reporting features of a company’s workflow software can be used to gather important data to assess how easily the change took place, and how soon the benefits of the change should be realized.

 For example, suppose a company changes a supplier for one of their biggest resources.
 There are moving parts in the purchasing, finance, and receiving departments that must adapt to that change, and there may be a period of adjustment when efficiency drops as everyone gets used to doing things differently.
-When workflow software is able to report on things like expenditures, turnaround time, and overtime, it’s easy to see exactly how major changes affect work.
-This makes it easier to plan the next time a major change is on the horizon.
+When workflow software is able to create reports online on things like expenditures, turnaround time, and overtime, it’s easy to see exactly how major changes affect work this makes it easier to plan the next time a major change is on the horizon.

 Looking Back from Point B to Point A